love2d/love/testing/readme.md

 When finished, the following files will be generated in the `/output` directory with a summary of the test results:
 - an `XML` file in the style of [JUnit XML](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format)
-- a `HTML` file that shows any visual test results
+- a `HTML` file that shows the report + any visual test results
 - a `Markdown` file you can use with [this github action](https://github.com/ellraiser/love-test-report)
 > An example of all types of output can be found in the `/examples`
 > The visual results of any graphic tests can be found in `/output/actual`